bbauska/learn-javascript/README.md

     -   Write your JavaScript code in the script . js file .

-    -   To run JavaScript code, open the integrated terminal in Visual Studio Code ( Terminal \> New Terminal ) , navigate to your project directory, and run the JavaScript file using Node . js .
+    -   To run JavaScript code, open the integrated terminal in Visual Studio Code ( Terminal &gt; New Terminal ) , navigate to your project directory, and run the JavaScript file using Node . js .
         For example :

 > bash code node script js

--   To execute JavaScript code in a browser, create an HTML file ( index . html ) and link your JavaScript file in it using the «script\> tag .
+-   To execute JavaScript code in a browser, create an HTML file ( index . html ) and link your JavaScript file in it using the «script&gt; tag .
 Open the HTML file in your preferred web browser .

 6.  .
 Debugging JavaScript :